molikto/mlang/README.md

 see `library` and `tests` folder for sample code

+## current status

+the status and the goal of this project is in constant flux now.

+2019-10-30 status: we have implemented a cubical type theory with a core similar to cubicaltt, but with some elaboration to make it easier to use. we implemented Brunerie's number, but sadly it is not computing (just like all other ctt implementations)

 ## build & run & debug & editor setup

 the project is written in Scala and is a standard SBT project. it can be cross compiled to Scala.js and Scala JVM. currently we are only compiling on JVM.